 Treatment for an

-erection problem (erectile dysfunction) depends on the
+erection problem depends on the

-- Discovering and then eliminating
+- Looking for and then stopping

 medicines that may be causing your condition.
 In

 some cases, a different medicine can be tried.